raisa-d/raisaPortfolio/README.md

 <p>In future optimizations, I am going to change the way the projects are displayed under "My Work"/"Latest Projects."
 I will also be including a dark mode that will change based on the user's computer settings.</p>

 ## Lessons Learned
-<p>Getting into customizing the template really showed me the nitty-gritty of HTML, CSS, and JavaScript.
-I had to tweak the code to fit exactly what I wanted my site to look and act like & seamlessly incorporate new features.
-Then, using Git to handle all the changes and updates taught me how crucial it is to keep everything organized, especially when working with other engineers' code.
-The experience of working within the pre-existing template boosted my problem-solving skills and made me think more about how code interacts.</p>
+<p>Customizing the template really showed me the nitty-gritty of HTML, CSS, and JavaScript.
+I had to tweak the code to fit exactly what I wanted my site to look and act like & seamlessly incorporate new features with an existing codebase.
+It was very important to use Git for version control, especially when working with other engineers' code.
+The experience of working within the codebase boosted my problem-solving skills and critical thinking it takes to understand someone else's coding style.</p>

 ## Credits
 <ul>